learn-co-curriculum/javascript-intro-to-variable-assignment-and-declaration/README.md

 //=> "string"
 ```

+***Top Tip***: When writing JavaScript code, it's good practice to ***never*** set a variable equal to `undefined`.
+Variables will be `undefined` until we explicitly assign a value, so encountering an `undefined` variable is a strong signal that the variable was declared but not assigned prior to the reference.
+That's valuable information that we can use while debugging, and it comes at no additional cost to us.

 Once a variable has been created with `var`, we can reassign it to our heart's content:
 ```js
 var pi = 3.14159;